gianni-rosato/www/content/_index.md

 - [**SVT-AV1-PSY**](https://svt-av1-psy.com/), a fork of the SVT-AV1 encoder with a focus on perceptual quality
 - [**The Codec Wiki**](https://wiki.x266.mov/), a public resource for digital compression knowledge

-You can find more on [my GitHub](https://github.com/gianni-rosato).
+You can find more on [my GitHub](https://github.com/gianni-rosato) or the [Projects page](/projects/).
 I also enjoy contributing to open-source projects, including [SVT-AV1](https://gitlab.com/AOMediaCodec/SVT-AV1/).